roger-petro/cmghelp/README.md

 4. Edit parsedoc.py to change/add/remove htm documentation directories, if needed
 5. Run `python .\parsedoc.py`.
 A CMGKeywords.json will be created at the same script's directory
 6. Copy the CMGKeyword.json to your home dir, according configuration above.

+### Support

+If you encounter any issues, please attach the plugin log on the GitHub issue page.
+The log can be accessed using the command `CMG: Show Logs`.